Klingbar focus groups

 Follow up with one persona, build a clip board

-When a response is doing real work, pin the quote.
-Pinned quotes form the spine of the synthesis report — and the language patterns the room used surface as chips you can drop straight into a brief.
+When a response is doing real work, an organization could pin the quote.
+Pinned quotes would form the spine of a synthesis report — and the language patterns the room used would surface as chips a team could drop straight into a brief.

-Keep digging on the persona who pushed back hardest.
-One-on-one probes use the same persona file but ignore the panel — go deep without the rest of the room cross-talking.
-Every probe is a fresh credit, but the saved context replays for free.
+The facilitator bot could keep digging on the persona who pushed back hardest.
+One-on-one probes would use the same persona file while ignoring the panel, going deep without the rest of the room cross-talking.
+The saved context would remain tied to the organization-scoped run.

 Probing · Maya, 32